About Quality of Care

 Learn more about all of the resources and information the Quality of Care website has to offer.

-November is Alzheimer’s Disease Awareness Month, and we want to raise awareness about this serious mental disorder.
+December is HIV/AIDS Awareness Month, and we want to raise awareness on the importance of getting tested for this deadly virus.

 “Quality care” has many definitions, but at VA it means: